 On the outputs

-I'm fairly opinionated about how financial models should look.
-Historical periods are shaded so it's immediately clear they're locked.
+The visual logic I use: historical periods are shaded so it's immediately clear they're locked.
 The forecast zone stays white — that's where active thinking happens.
-Quarter and year boundaries get explicit whitespace.
+Quarter and year boundaries get explicit whitespace so the eye can tell the difference between "how did Q3 go" and "what's the annual shape of the plan" without hunting for it.

 A board member or CFO picking up this model for the first time should be able to orient themselves in about thirty seconds.
 That's the bar I build to.